 We’re working to create a more compassionate culture in Aotearoa.
 A world where life and work are “win-win-win” — good for you, good for others in your

-Why did you create a game about human needs for organisations?
+Why did you create a game about human needs for organisations and communities?

 We created the game with multiple outcomes in mind: